Non-Markovian thermal reservoirs for autonomous entanglement distribution: A thermally driven quantum link

+accounts for the effect of the cavity-filtered thermal radiation that is driving the qubits.
+We emphasize the asymmetric ordering of the cavity operators in this term, which ensures that the reduced cavity state remains unaffected by the qubit dynamics, i.e., ${\rm Tr}_{\rm q}\{\mathcal{L}_{\rm drive}\rho\}=0$, but not the other way around.

-In this symmetric configuration, the two qubits can be best represented in a triplet-singlet basis, as depicted in Fig.~\ref{Fig2:Bandwidth}(a).
-Here the triplet state $|T\rangle =(|01\rangle + |10\rangle)/\sqrt{2}$ and the fully excited state $|11\rangle$ decay via a collective emission of photons into the waveguide, while the singlet state $|S\rangle =(|01\rangle - |10\rangle)/\sqrt{2}$ is a dark state of the collective jump operator, i.e. $S^-|S\rangle =0$.
-However, the singlet is coupled to the triplet state via the Hamiltonian $H_{\rm casc}$, or whenever there is an asymmetry in the detunings, $\delta_a=\Delta_1=-\Delta_2\neq 0$.
-Therefore, in this unidirectionally coupled system there is no complete destructive interference and also the singlet state decays eventually.
-The thermal source, which also drives the qubits symmetrically, induces transitions between the ground state $|00\rangle$ and the states $|T\rangle$ and $|11\rangle$, while again the singlet state remains decoupled.
+In this symmetric configuration, the combined states of two qubits can be best represented in a triplet-singlet basis, as depicted in Fig.~\ref{Fig2:Bandwidth}(a).
+In this basis, both the fully excited state $|11\rangle$ and the symmetric triplet state $|T\rangle =(|01\rangle + |10\rangle)/\sqrt{2}$ decay into waveguide.
+This follows from the second term in Eq.~\eqref{eq:Lq} and the action of the collective jump operator on those states, i.e., $S^-|11\rangle= \sqrt{2} |T\rangle$ and $S^-|T\rangle= \sqrt{2} |00\rangle$.
+In contrast, the anti-symmetric singlet state $|S\rangle =(|01\rangle - |10\rangle)/\sqrt{2}$ is a so-called dark state of the collective jump operator, i.e., $S^-|S\rangle =0$.
+Therefore, it is not affected by the dissipation term in Eq.~\eqref{eq:Lq}.
+However, the singlet and triplet states are coupled by the Hamiltonian $H_{\rm casc}$ and by any asymmetry in the detunings, $\delta_a=\Delta_1=-\Delta_2\neq 0$.
+As indicated in Fig.~\ref{Fig2:Bandwidth}(a), the corresponding coupling matrix element is

+Therefore, in this unidirectionally coupled system and in the absence of any driving fields, there is no complete destructive interference and the singlet state is not a dark state of the full dynamics described by Eq.~\eqref{eq:Lq}.
+Any initial population in this state is coherently transferred to the triplet state, from where it eventually decays to the ground state $|00\rangle$.
+The thermal source, which also drives the qubits symmetrically through the term $\mathcal{L}_{\rm drive}$ in Eq.~\eqref{eq:Ldrive}, induces transitions between the ground state $|00\rangle$ and $|T\rangle$ and between $|T\rangle$ and $|11\rangle$, respectively.
+Again, the singlet state is not directly affected by this process, since $S^-|S\rangle= S^+|S\rangle=0$.